Robbie Grossman Player Props: Rangers vs. Padres

 Padres Pitching Rankings

-- The Padres' 3.78 team ERA ranks second across all league pitching staffs.
+- The Padres have the first-ranked team ERA across all MLB pitching staffs (3.74).

-- Padres pitchers combine to allow 117 total home runs at a rate of 1.1 per game (to rank 12th in baseball).
+- Padres pitchers combine to allow 117 total home runs at a clip of 1.1 per game (to rank 12th in the league).

-- In his last appearance on Tuesday against the Pittsburgh Pirates, the right-hander threw 4 1/3 innings, allowing seven earned runs while surrendering eight hits.
+- His last time out came on Wednesday against the Pittsburgh Pirates, when the left-hander went six innings, surrendering one earned run while allowing two hits.

 © 2023 Data Skrive.
 All rights reserved.